DataDog/integrations-extras/rum_react_native/README.md

 ### Events

-For more information about events and attributes, see [RUM React Native Data Collected][5].
+For more information about events and attributes, see [RUM React Native Monitoring][5].

 ### Service Checks